Rob-B-Hood: Reception

+Critical response

 Rob-B-Hood was generally well received by critics.
 Jay Weissberg of Variety described the film as "a mildly fun ride that banked on Jackie's tried-and-true comic charm in a standard baby kidnapping farce enlivened by just enough action sequences to keep hoary diaper scenes from soiling the playpen".
 Credit was given to the stunt choreography and the acting partnership of Jackie Chan and Louis Koo, although some reviewers were disappointed about the absence of Sammo Hung.

 The plot of Rob-B-Hood received mixed reviews: The Chinese newspaper Xiao Xiang Chen Bao found it concise, hilarious and touching, whereas Jay Weissberg criticised it for being unoriginal.
 In addition, Felix Cheong of Channel NewsAsia found the subplots involving the antagonists' families redundant, detracting from the main story and making the film "tediously long".
 However, Chan was praised for his decision to play a darker character in Rob-B-Hood.
 Andrew Sun of South China Morning Post stated that "one of the best things Chan can do for his flagging movie career is to play a heavy—a nasty, scum-of-the-earth antagonist, since you do not always have to play a hero to be a hero."
 Sun emphasised the need for Chan to show flexibility in his roles, citing a number of actors that have thrived by playing the occasional villain.

 Box office

 Rob-B-Hood grossed HK$1.2 million the day it was released in Hong Kong.
 In China, the film topped the box office during the four-day National Day holiday weekend, grossing ¥8.9 million.
 It went on to top the Chinese box office in October with box office figures exceeding ¥90 million.
 Rob-B-Hood performed well in Southeast Asia, grossing US$404,000 in Singapore, US$400,000 in Malaysia and US$604,000 in Thailand during its first four days.
-In total, Rob-B-Hood had a worldwide gross of US$20,434,179 despite not being released in North America and most of Europe.
+In total, Rob-B-Hood had a worldwide gross of US$20.4 million despite not being released in North America and most of Europe.